New to Road Scholar? Sign up

 Afternoon: Arrival at the Assembly Inn, check in between 4 - 5:30 p.m.
-Pull up to the portico to unload your luggage, and then park in any of the marked parking spaces along the Assembly Inn drive or by the lake.
+Pull up to the portico of the Assembly Inn to check your housing assignment, then either proceed to unload your luggage, and park in any of the marked parking spaces along the Assembly Inn drive or by the lake OR proceed to the William Black Lodge (just behind the Assembly Inn to unload and park there.

 Dinner: Dinner will be served from 5:30 to 6:30 p.m. in the Assembly Inn Dining Room.
 All meals are served buffet style.
 Dinners are usually a choice of two entrees (try them both of you want), vegetables, bread, a complete salad bar, fresh fruit, and lots of yummy desserts.
 Fresh-brewed iced tea (sweet or unsweet) and coffee available, as well as water and a variety of milk options.